cjalmeida/gamma-config/README.rst

    python -m gamma.config scaffold

-Then create yourself a ``config/20-myconfig.yaml`` file with the contents:
+Remove the sample files, then create yourself a ``config/20-myconfig.yaml`` file with the contents:

 .. code-block:: yaml